austinsonger/Policy-Portal/security-architecture-and-operating-model.md

 **(6) Strong yet flexible user access**

 We all know by now that "Passw0rd" makes a terrible password.
 Access control is so important we must get it right.
-That's why we leverage tried-and-true technology such as SAML, OAuth, multi-factor authentication, and fine-grained authorization to provide strong yet intuitive access options, both for our internal staff to access business resources and for our customers to access `Placeholder`  platform and services.
+That's why we leverage tried-and-true technology such as SAML, OAuth, multi-factor authentication, and fine-grained authorization to provide strong yet intuitive access options, both for our internal staff to access business resources and for our customers to access `<Company Placeholder>`  platform and services.

 ```
 SUMMARY